GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/05.641-650/03.A-Friend-in-Jesus/docs.md

 ---
+title: |
-title: 643.
-A Friend in Jesus
+    643. A Friend in Jesus - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 643.
+A Friend in Jesus.
+What a friend we have in Jesus, All our sins and griefs to bear!
+What a privilege to carry Ev'rything to God in pray'r!
+O what peace we often forfeit, O what needless pain we bear, All because we do not carry Ev'rything to God in pray'r!
+    keywords:  |
-    keywords: Christ in Song, A Friend in Jesus, What a friend we have in Jesus,
+        Christ in Song, adventhymnals, advent hymnals, A Friend in Jesus, What a friend we have in Jesus.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 643. A FRIEND IN JESUS
+####  Christ in Song,

 ```txt
 1.